 - Can’t remember and understand his or her relationship to people impacted by the will

-- Suffers from delusions, hallucinations, or other cognitive problems that dramatically alter the way property is divided in the will
+- Suffers from delusions, hallucinations, or other cognitive problems that dramatically alters property distribution in the will

-However, when people are elderly or in poor health, they may forget details about their situation or the people in their lives.
-Forgetting the names of grandchildren or not being able to remember every account in their name doesn’t demonstrate mentally incompetence.
+Although, when people are elderly or in poor health, they may forget details about their situation or the people in their lives.
+Thus, forgetting names of grandchildren or not remembering every account in their name doesn’t demonstrate mental incompetence.
 Perfect memory is not a requirement for sound mind.

 We’ve seen cases where a testator suffering from a condition with a strong component of dementia, such as Alzheimer’s, will make abrupt changes to an estate plan that don’t seem in line with previous drafts.
 Often, these changes will favor one individual over others.